-I have a condition known as Low Latent Inhibition.
+I have a condition known as Low Latent Inhibition (LLI for short).
 For those with a low to average IQ, LLI almost always results in mental disabilities, up to and including insanity.
 For those with a high IQ, insanity is still possible, but there is another possibility…true creative genius.
 Luckily I have a genius-level IQ, and as far as I know I’m not insane 🙂

 Who knows, it’s possible that some of the greatest minds in history, from Albert Einstein and Mozart to Leonardo da Vinci, may well have had LLI.
 No way to prove that, but it’s certainly possible.